rust-lang/reference/src/inline-assembly.md

 r[asm.rules.only-on-exit]
 - The requirement of restoring the stack pointer and non-output registers to their original value only applies when exiting the assembly code.
-  - This means that assembly code that never return (even if not marked `noreturn`) don't need to preserve these registers.
+  - This means that assembly code that never returns (even if not marked `noreturn`) doesn't need to preserve these registers.
   - When returning to a different `asm!` block than you entered (e.g. for context switching), these registers must contain the value they had upon entering the `asm!` block that you are *exiting*.
     - You cannot exit an `asm!` block that has not been entered.
       Neither can you exit an `asm!` block that has already been exited (without first entering it again).